 Unlike divorce, a separation is not a complete break of the legal union of marriage.
 A legal separation is more than one partner physically moving from the home.
 It’s a half-way status that comes with its own set of legal rules and criteria you must follow.
 Legal separation provides space that allows you to reconcile if you wish and relieves the pressure to figure out what you want going forward.

-A legal separation of marriage can occur either through court proceedings or with an informal agreement.
-In doing so, the married couple can avoid significant legal expenses and gain time to work out differences.
+A legal separation of marriage occurs either through court proceedings or with an informal agreement.
+This process saves you significant legal expenses and gives you time to work out your differences.
 The exact definition of separation varies from state to state since divorce is defined by state laws, not federal statutes.

 Most states at a minimum expect that the spouses are living in different locations during the whole separation period.
 It’s not enough to just be in a different room under the same roof.
 The formal proceeding also has legal forms that define the terms of a separation.
 These include which spouse is responsible for what task (i.e., bills, chores).
 Unlike divorce, the separated spouses are still legally married, but they are able to live independent lives.

 Many times, just as in divorce, couples face sticky areas in a legal separation that need clarity and ground rules to follow.
 A legal separation agreement includes specific terms for things like child custody, division of property and financial obligations.
 The judge may also decide to allow for separation maintenance, which includes spousal and child support, similar to the support one spouse might receive in a divorce.
 The terms of the separation often carry over to your divorce proceedings should you decide to get divorced.
 The judge examines what is already in place and can formalize the same terms in a divorce decision unless either party wants changes to the terms.

 A Precursor to Divorce